LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 ## Change Time Zone

-The basal rates stay at the pump time even if the user and their phone change time zones or when daylight savings time occurs.
+The schedules for the basal rates, correction ranges, insulin sensitivity factors and carb ratios stay at the pump time even if the user and their phone change time zones or when daylight savings time occurs.
 To bring the pump into the same time zone as the phone, use this command in Loop.
 (Medtronic users - do NOT adjust time on your pump - always go through Loop.)

 Select the Pod/Pump Settings display, scroll down to the Change Time Zone line, example shown in the graphic below.
 You can leave the time zone offset unchanged or touch it to change to the current time zone.
 Note that the 24 hour configuration pattern for basal rates, insulin sensitivity factor, carb ratio and correction range are aligned with the time zone shown on this line.